Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Shopify

-Shopify's theme store offers 982 options, covering a wide range of industries and styles, with prices ranging from $100 to $500.
-You can easily filter by layout, store size, navigation style, and many other criteria.
+Shopify's theme store offers 1.071 options across a wide range of industries and styles, priced from $100 to $500.
+You can easily filter by layout, store size, navigation style, and more.
 All themes are modern, professional, mobile-responsive, and highly customizable, helping you create a genuinely unique storefront.

 Verdict: In terms of themes and design, Shopify surpasses BigCommerce.
 The modern look, full mobile responsiveness, and superior customization capabilities of Shopify themes give it a clear advantage, making Shopify the better choice for both free and paid themes.